RageAgainstThePixel/OpenAI-DotNet/README.md

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s GPT-3 API.
 More context [on Roger Pincombe's blog](https://rogerpincombe.com/openai-dotnet-api) and forked from [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet).

+> This repository is available to transfer to the OpenAI organization if they so choose to accept it.

 ## Requirements

 This library is based on .NET 6.0.